openedx/open-edx-proposals/oeps/processes/oep-0055-project-maintainers.rst

 Trigger events for removing a maintainer would be:

-* A maintainer informs the project that they can no longer continue in the role
+* A maintainer informs the project, the scrum-of-scrums, and/or the `program administrators`_ that they can no longer continue in the role
 * A maintainer has been unreachable for more than 30 days
 * A maintainer has violated the project `Code of Conduct`_
 * A maintainer hasn't met project quality standards consistently